Here’s how to order food in German

 Published on August 17, 2020 / Updated on November 24, 2023

 You’re out at a German restaurant and the waiter is approaching – how do you order without sounding like you’re barking vocabulary words at them?
-Don’t panic, there’s only a few phrases you need to know.
+Don’t panic, there are only a few phrases you need to know.

-But wait, seasonal food in Germany is a very big deal, so you will definitely want to ask about the ‘Tagesangebot’, or daily special.
-If it’s Spargel (white asparagus), Grünkohl (kale), Pfifferlingen (Chanterelle mushrooms), or Steinpilz (another kind of mushroom!), you’ll be sure to see these specialities on the daily specials menu.
+But wait, seasonal food in Germany is a very big deal, so you will definitely want to ask about the Tagesangebot, or daily special.
+If it’s Spargel (white asparagus), Grünkohl (kale), Pfifferlingen (Chanterelle mushrooms), or Steinpilz (another kind of mushroom!) season, you’ll be sure to see these specialties on the daily specials.

 Hooray!
 Let’s go out for a meal to celebrate learning about how to order food in German.
 You’re buying though!